-The Portal is where you will find everything: your email, ROSI, your student account, Blackboard, etc. You can login from the U of T home page, on each page of the TST website, or directly at Portal.
+The Portal is where you will find everything: your email, ROSI, your student account, Blackboard, etc. You can login from the Universtiy of Toronto home page, on each page of the TST website, or directly at Portal.

-It is TST and U of T policy that each student must communicate via his or her U of T email address.
+It is Toronto School of Theology (TST) and University of Toronto policy that each student must communicate via his or her University of Toronto email address.
 It is your responsibility to check your email regularly.
 Activate your account here.
 You will be asked to enter your UTORid (on the lower left hand of your TCard) and SAK (Secret Activation Key).

-In order to receive emails through Blackboard from your instructor, your U of T email address must be on ROSI.
+In order to receive emails through Blackboard from your instructor, your University of Toronto email address must be on ROSI.
 You are responsible for entering your email address on ROSI (accessible via the Portal, see below).

-You can forward your emails from your U of T email account to an outside account, but be aware that there are some issues with delays and emails that are filtered by outside accounts.
+You can forward your emails from your University of Toronto email account to an outside account, but be aware that there are some issues with delays and emails that are filtered by outside accounts.